oracle-livelabs/apex/forms-to-apex/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

 In this lab, you:

 - Configure List of Values
-- Define and organize facets for the Faceted Search page to filter data effectively.
+- Define and organize facets for the faceted search page to filter data effectively.
-- Define and personalize the Interactive Report views, allowing end-users to interact with and save their report configurations.
+- Define and personalize the interactive report views, allowing end-users to interact with and save their report configurations.
-- Create and organize navigation menu entries for Customers and Orders, and assign appropriate parent list entries to make the menu cleaner and more user-friendly.
+- Create and organize navigation menu entries for customers and orders, and assign appropriate parent list entries to make the menu cleaner and more user-friendly.
 - Disable authentication to make the application publicly accessible, suitable for a public-facing application.

 ## Task 1: Configure List of Values

-There are five lists of values that can be useful in the Faceted Search Page and Orders Page:
+There are five lists of values that can be useful in the faceted search page and orders Page:

 - **S\_CUSTOMER.CREDIT\_RATING**: The table S\CUSTOMER has a column named CREDIT\_RATING with a check constraint.
 The column can only contain the following values: EXCELLENT, GOOD, POOR.
 Creating a list of values is important to prevent end-users from entering invalid options.